elasticpath/html5-reference-storefront/README.md

 - Use cygwin for the windows command line.
 Windows command line can't handle the * character
 - DOCCO does not copy the image files to the output folder.
 Copy over manually.
 - Links (images + hrefs)are hardcoded to GitHub.
 To generate locally, change the image references so they are local.

+###### Legal Mumbo Jumbo
+This document is confidential and proprietary information of Elastic Path Software Inc. Copyright © 2013 Elastic Path Software Inc. All rights reserved.
+Elastic Path®, the Elastic Path logo, EP Commerce Engine™, EP Cortex™, and EP Subscriptions™ are trademarks or registered trademarks of Elastic Path Software Inc. All other trademarks are the property of their respective owners.